jsabater/calabruix/content/posts/hugo/blog-with-blowfish/index.md

 ## System dependencies

 In our scenario, the [Git](https://git-scm.com/) distributed version control system is the only tool required.
-We will use to install the Blowfish theme as a Git submodule, to access [commit information](https://gohugo.io/methods/page/gitinfo/) from a local Git repository, to save a copy of our website on [Github](https://github.com/) and to host our site at [Cloudflare Pages](https://pages.cloudflare.com/).
+We will use to install the Blowfish theme as a Git submodule, to access [commit information](https://gohugo.io/methods/page/gitinfo/) from a local Git repository, to save a copy of our website on [Github](https://github.com/).

 ```bash
 apt-get install git